bespoke-code/CarND-P10-Model-Predictive-Control-Project/Writeup-Andrej-Georgievski.md

-# CarND P10 Model Predictive Control Project
-A MPC implementation to drive a model car around a track in Udacity's simulator.

----

-## Implementation details for the MPC project
+# Implementation details for the MPC project

 ### Model Description
 The car's state *X* consists of six parameters: